Words Related to Campus Life

 1. I think that Monika is an undergrad.

-2. You could still enroll for undergrad classes while you are waiting to hear from the graduate school admissions office.
+2. You could still enroll for undergrad classes while you are waiting to

 3. Are you really still an undergrad?